IharYakimush/solr-net-linq/README.md

 ## Code Sample
 ### Prerequisites
-To use LINQ with SolrNet you need to have `ISolrOperations<TEntity>` or even `ISolrBasicReadOnlyOperations<TEntity>` where `TEntity` is a type with properties marked with `SolrField` attribute.
+To use LINQ with SolrNet you need to have `ISolrOperations<TEntity>` or even `ISolrBasicReadOnlyOperations<TEntity>`.
+By default `TEntity` should be a type with properties marked with `SolrField` attribute, however it is not mandatory if you going to set another mapping manager when initializing a query.
 For instance
 ```
 public class Product
 {